 This specifically-designed game has a picture charade on every card so that non-readers can play along with older kids.
 It’s great fun as the whole family tries to guess the charades before time runs out.
 It’s really entertaining and interesting to see how everyone interprets the cards and figures out how to portray them so others can guess!
-Click here for a version of the game designed so kids can be easily play.

 There’s also a version where the whole team acts out clues for one person instead of the opposite.
 In 60 seconds, teams attempt to guess as many words or phrases as they can and the team with the most correct guesses wins.

 This game was created by a 7-year-old and is sure to bring fun and laughter to your family.

 We really enjoy playing this game because it incorporates drawing and interaction within your family while not requiring you to be an artist.